 - "Strategies to Increase the Supply of Accessory Dwelling Units" report, Summer 2018 - 2.
-ADU Policies in Precedent Cities cc: CAM19-00282 Allison Zike

-3. Matrix of potential amendments to the KZC and KMC
+ADU Policies in other jurisdictions - 3.
+Matrix of potential amendments to the KZC and KMC, with preliminary direction from the Planning Commission cc: CAM19-00282 Allison Zike